ualsg/global-building-morphology-indicators/README.md

 ### Research paper and attribution

-A [paper](https://doi.org/10.1016/j.compenvurbsys.2022.101809) describing the project, and from which the description above was adopted, was published in _Computers, Environment and Urban Systems_.
+An open access [paper](https://doi.org/10.1016/j.compenvurbsys.2022.101809) describing the project, and from which the description above was adopted, was published in _Computers, Environment and Urban Systems_.
-Please refer to the paper for detailed information, while this website summarises the project and provides the links to the datasets and code.
+Please refer to the [paper](https://doi.org/10.1016/j.compenvurbsys.2022.101809) for detailed information, while this website summarises the project and provides the links to the datasets and code.

-If you use GBMI in a scientific context, please cite the paper:
+If you use GBMI in a scientific context, please cite the [paper](https://doi.org/10.1016/j.compenvurbsys.2022.101809):

 Biljecki F, Chow YS (2022): Global Building Morphology Indicators.
-Computers, Environment and Urban Systems 95: 101809.
+Computers, Environment and Urban Systems 95: 101809. doi: [10.1016/j.compenvurbsys.2022.101809](https://doi.org/10.1016/j.compenvurbsys.2022.101809)

 ```
 @article{2022_ceus_gbmi,